 Regan has been in the wine business for decades and is associate winemaker at Ron Yates and Spicewood.
 And while he loves his work there, Regan wanted to make a product that he has complete control over, a wine he could put his heart and soul into without limitations.

-At Sandy Road, the goal is 100 percent Texas wine from Texas fruit, sustainably and responsibly grown.
-Be sure to try the 2020 Estate Pet Nat wine made from the very first vintage of Prieto Picudo grapes in the U.S.A.
+At Sandy Road the goal is 100 percent Texas wine from Texas fruit, sustainably and responsibly grown.
+Be sure to try the 2022 Estate GSM Pet Nat wine.
 It’s refreshing and loaded with ripe fruit flavors and pairs perfectly with the treehouse.
 Read more about Pet Nat wines here.

-Almost all of the wines at Sandy Road are already winning accolades and awards around the country, so you’ll want to try everything that is available.
-The focus is on Southern Italian, French, and Spanish varietals and producing wine that reflects the sense of place, hard work, and passion of the owners.
+At Sandy Road the focus is on Southern Italian, French, and Spanish varieties and producing wine that reflects the sense of place, hard work, and passion of the owners.

 More On Texas Hill Country: